ebellocchia/py_crypto_hd_wallet/README.md

         # Create from private extended key
         ex_key = "xprv9s21ZrQH143K4L5D8NLB8rE6XwqsK7hkDLUnVpeMq1t59fZPGU4811A1ih8mPrKisgftXWJZZXAoKdzCcX4WERMXns4s9pDYr54iHs3sSha"
-        hd_wallet.CreateFromExMasterKey(ex_key)
+        hd_wallet.CreateFromExtendedKey(ex_key)

         # Create from public extended key, generating a public-only wallet
         ex_key = "xpub661MyMwAqRbcG3PEsG7NDvmtyGb6oMcHY2ExjZJZo7y8LUgEoVTgp9PFZz4iNfaDLTfairQf21r3hP5CGYzboge4EcRNNrdEggpBo2HcJVg"
-        hd_wallet.CreateFromExMasterKey(ex_key)
+        hd_wallet.CreateFromExtendedKey(ex_key)

+- from a file previously saved:

+        # NOTE 1: CreateFromFile is a static method
+        # NOTE 2: there is currently no validation for a wallet loaded from file
+        hd_wallet = HdWallet.CreateFromFile("my_wallet.txt")

 ### Generating wallet keys and addresses

-After a wallet is created, you can generate keys and addresses by simply calling the *GenerateKeysAndAddresses* method.
+After a wallet is created, you can generate keys and addresses by simply calling the *Generate* method.
 If you call the method before creating the wallet with the previous methods, a *RuntimeError* exception will, be raised.\
 For generating a wallet, you can specify the account index, the change index and the number of addresses.\
 If you call the method with no parameters, the default values will be:
 - Account index 0